fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hey man could you consider making a few videos about mental health in a programming career?
+I understand you are not qualified to give that kind of advice but would still like to hear your thoughts.
+I recently got a new job and it literally makes me depressed not because im not competent but mostly cus I dont seem to be able to connect with my coworkers and have fun comversations...
+I feel like a bit of a drone.
+I absolutely love programming but this is really killing me inside and i dread going to work and feel like a reject even though im doing good work and not really having any major technical problems.
+I wouldnt say Im socially awkward but there just seems to be no interest from my coworkers to get to know me better and I dont want to be annoying.
+It feels really terrible even tho on the outside I look like everything is fine.

 > Any advice to gently push a team into using a version control system? (such as Git), I'm currently working in a startup and they scared of Git, to the point they would rather work on the project one by one and send it via Dropbox / Google Drive.
 I joined the team not so long ago, but they have been working like this for nearly three years (granted it's a small team so it hasn't affected them "as much"), I just feel we are wasting so much time, because while a single member is working on their part of the project, everyone else has nothing to do, but I don't want to leave because it's my first real-world job in this field.